torkleyy/nitric/README.md

 For the immediate future, this has no effect on Specs.
 It will not be deprecated.
 The biggest change for now is that I won't spend much time on it (just merge PRs and fix critical bugs).

 As for when nitric is in a usable state, that has yet to be seen.
-In any case it should be possible to make Specs a thin wrapper over `nitric` crates (if that's necessary).
+In any case, it should be possible to make Specs a thin wrapper over `nitric` crates (if that's necessary).
 All that depends on how well `nitric` will be adopted.

 ### What does this mean for Amethyst?